k21971/EvilHack/doc/evilhack-changelog.md

   your deity
 - Blessed restore ability only restores a few levels
 - Change some monster clerical spells to be cast at range
+- Fix: corrections to last commit (monster clerical spells at range)